Automattic/wp-calypso/docs/components.md

 ## Syntax

 We write classes like `.my-component__element` to indicate the component an element belongs to.
-Thus, component names (the folder holding the "index.jsx" file) need to be written with a global scope, specific, and clear enough in meaning.
+Thus, component names (the folder holding the `index.jsx` file) need to be written with a global scope, specific, and clear enough in meaning.

 We avoid vanilla _html_ selectors like `.my-component h1` in favor of `.my-component__title` whenever possible.